firasuke/DOTSLASHLINUX/content/post/2017-04-24-Best-slstatus-Configuration.md

 +++
-title="Best slstatus Configuration"
-date="2017-04-24"
+title = "Best slstatus Configuration" slug = "best slstatus configuration" nick = "slstatus" date = "2017-04-24"
-author="Firas Khalil Khana"
+author = "Firas Khalil Khana"
-imgsrc="/img/slstatus.png"
-imgalt="slstatus"
-nick="slstatus"
+imgsrc = "/img/slstatus.png"
+imgalt = "slstatus"
 +++
 In this article I'll show you how to setup and configure slstatus the lightest status bar to use with dwm.
 <br/>